Does Pennsylvania Have a One Bite Rule?

 A dog bite attorney can help you get the money you deserve by:

-Even though Pennsylvania doesn't have a one-bite rule, its strict liability law has limitations.
-If you want to obtain reasonable compensation for your injuries, pain and suffering, and property loss, consider working with a Pennsylvania personal injury lawyer near you.
-Contact us today to receive more information on how we can assist.
+Even though Pennsylvania has no one-bite rule, its strict liability law has limitations.
+If you want reasonable compensation for your injuries, pain and suffering, and property loss, consider working with a Pennsylvania personal injury lawyer near you.
+Contact us today to learn more about how we can assist you.